-If your relationship is anything like mine then you too have been grown used to ogling at the beautiful romantic vacation pictures on the internet, making plans, having daydreams about sunbathing with a margarita in hand and then cancelling the whole trip last minute.
+If your relationship is anything like mine, then you too have been grown used to ogling romantic vacation pictures on the internet, making plans for some quality time, having daydreams about sunbathing with a margarita in hand, and then canceling, the whole trip last minute.

 8 Habits of Couples In Strong And Healthy Relationships

-Well, to start with, stop putting your relationship on the back burner no matter how busy you are in your daily life and focus on bonding with your partner on a daily basis.
+To start with, stop putting your relationship on the back burner no matter how busy you are in your daily life.
+Focus on bonding with your partner on a daily basis.

-And second, no matter how solid you think you are as a couple, remember, there is always room for improvement to have a strong and healthy relationship.
+Secondly, no matter how solid you think you are as a couple, remember, there is always room for improvement to have a strong and healthy relationship.
 The happy couples that you see around you understand the value of making their bond even stronger because they make the relationship their priority.
 They wouldn’t allow any kind of bitterness to creep in.

-So if you focus on developing a few daily habits and small rituals for your relationship you will no longer have to look forward to taking exotic vacations to connect on a deeper and more romantic level with your partner.
-These are the habits of couples in strong and healthy relationships that we have followed and it has helped us immensely.
+If you focus on developing a few healthy relationship habits and small rituals to practice each day, you will no longer have to look forward to taking exotic vacations to connect on a deeper and more romantic level with your partner.
+These are the habits of couples in strong and healthy relationships that we have followed and it has helped us immensely:

 1. Dedicate time to chill out together

-Of all the ways to bond with your partner, the simplest and yet the most effective one is focusing on the companionship.
-If you two love couch surfing then does it together by binge-watching your favourite TV series together on Netflix.
+Of all the ways to bond with your partner, the simplest and yet the most effective one is focusing on companionship.
+If you’re both couch potatoes, be French fries together.
+Cuddle up on your couch and binge-watch your favorite series together on Netflix.

-If your partner is reading a book grab two mugs of coffee and a book for you and read together.
-If he is cleaning the car grab him a soda or beer and have a chat standing by his side to give him company.
-I’ve been doing this for a while, and my partner and I have ended up having great conversations around the books.
-These are habits of happy couples you can cultivate.
+If your partner is reading a book, grab two mugs of coffee and a book for you and read together.
+If he is cleaning the car, grab him a soda or beer and have a chat standing by his side to give him company.
+I’ve been doing this for a while, and my partner and I have ended up having great conversations around the books we’re reading.

-Do you love getting compliments?
-I’m sure you are mentally nodding; so remember that he loves it too!
+Ladies, do you love getting compliments?
+I’m sure you’re nodding emphatically, so remember that your man loves it too!
 Giving sincere compliments to each other goes a long way in making your relationship a happy one.
 Here are some compliments for men that you can try that will sweep him off his feet.

-Tell your partner how hot they are looking in the new jeans, or how yummy they smell.
+Tell your partner how hot they look in their new jeans, or how yummy they smell.
 Or if your partner is an excellent driver or an amazing cook, never forget to let them know that.
 It is the quickest way to bring a smile on their face and eventually build a healthy relationship.

 Related Reading: 60 Ways To Celebrate Spouses Day

 To make your partner feel extra-special say ‘Thank you’ even for the trivial things they do.
-Like when they take out the trash, pick up the kids from school, grab grocery when coming from work and everything else they do to make your life easier.
+Like when they take out the trash, pick up the kids from school, grab groceries when coming home from work and everything else they do to make your life easier.
 Showing graciousness and gratitude is the best way to show someone you care and that you appreciate them.

-One of the habits of couples in strong and healthy relationships is showing affection often.
+A major habit of couples in strong and healthy relationships is showing affection often.
 Who doesn’t like to feel like teenagers all over again?
-You don’t have to make-out all the way in public, but gentle touching, holding hands in the shopping malls, snuggling in the movie theatre etc. are great ways to feel intimate even when you are in public.
+You don’t have to make out all the way in public, but gentle touching, holding hands in the shopping malls, snuggling in the movie theatre etc are great ways to feel intimate even when you are in public.

 PDA fosters a strong and healthy relationship and you will no longer have to feel the need to take a beach holiday to connect romantically with your partner.
 This is a great way to cement a couple’s relationship.
 In my case, it works wonderfully and I still blush like a new bride.

-One of the greatest habits of couples in strong and healthy relationships is helping each other put.
-We are not talking about household chores or sharing financial responsibilities only.
-It could be a work project one partner is stuck with or it could be a serious career decision of another partner.
+One of the greatest habits of couples in strong and healthy relationships is helping each other out.
+We are not only talking about household chores or sharing financial responsibilities.
+It could be a work project one partner is stuck with or a serious career decision another partner is trying to make.

-Helping each other out is a sign of a happy couple relationship.
-On days I am too tired my husband puts the kids to bed and yesterday when he urgently needed an email address to send a work email I used my contacts to fetch it for him.
-These are absolute habits of happy couples.
+Helping each other out is a sign of a strong and healthy relationship.
+On days I am too tired, my husband puts the kids to bed.
+Yesterday when he urgently needed an email address to send a work email, I used my contacts to get it for him.
+These are absolutely the habits of a healthy couple.
 They are there for each other from the smallest to the biggest things.

 7. Show care and concern

-Happy couples show care and concern through actions than words.
-If I have a headache I do not have to tell him to get me a med or massage my temples.
-If he comes back home looking really tired I fix a drink for him, make some snacks and join him with a glass of wine.
+Happy couples show care and concern through actions as well as words.
+If I have a headache, I do not have to tell him to get me medicine or massage my temples.
+If he comes back home looking really tired, I fix a drink for him, make some snacks and join him with a glass of wine.
 This is one of the most important habits of couples in strong and healthy relationships.

-Feeling for each other should come naturally and that is one of the habits of happy relationships.
-Doing these small things never feel like an effort and there is no question of ignoring a partner’s feeling.
+Care and concern for each other should come naturally and that is one of the habits of happy relationships.
+Doing these small things never feel like an effort and there is no question of ignoring a partner’s feelings.

 8. Always resolve conflict quickly

-The difference of opinion and conflict is inevitable in a relationship.
-But how a couple resolves conflict says what kind of relationship they have.
-Shouting screaming or giving each other silent treatment for days are negative habits in a relationship that should be avoided.
+Difference of opinion and conflict is inevitable in a relationship.
+But how a couple resolves conflict says a lot about what kind of relationship they have.
+Shouting, screaming or giving each other the silent treatment for days are negative habits in a relationship that should be avoided.

 We always resolve conflicts quickly.
-I am short tempered but he is not.
-So what happens is both of us never shout together.
-I flare up as quickly as I cool down and then mostly I apologise.
+I am short-tempered, but he is not.
+So it’s rare that both of us get into a shouting match.
+I flare up as quickly as I cool down and then mostly I apologize.

-But if he is wrong he apologises too.
-Sometimes we both end up apologising and laughing about the whole thing.
+But if he is wrong, he apologizes too.
+Sometimes we both end up apologizing and laughing about the whole thing.
 Blame shifting and using hurtful words is the last thing we would do.
-We never go to bed festering and this I know is one of the habits of couples in strong and healthy relationships.
+We never go to bed with a conflict festering and this I know is one of the habits of couples in strong and healthy relationships.

 Remember your relationship needs everyday nurturing.
-That’s the only way to make sure you grow old together happy and strong, without feeling the coldness of your grown-up relationship.
+That’s the only way to make sure you grow old together happy and strong, without letting your relationship grow cold.